turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

 ### Extended Validation SSL

-Websites that communicate over https will have urls that begin with `https://` rather than `http://`.
-Because this difference is so subtle and can be easily missed, most browsers have implemented a small green padlock icon in their URL bars to signify that you are communicating over HTTPS.
+You'll notice many sites running on HTTPS will have a green padlock icon next to their name in the URL bar of the browser.
+This not only signifies to the user that you're communicating over HTTPS, but it also tells us that the site owners have gone through a stricter series of checks and conformed to more advanced protocol security measures.

-As the highest ‘class’ of SSL available, Extended Validation SSL Certificates (EV SSL) activate both the padlock and the green address bar in all major browsers.
-EV SSL Certificates provide the strongest encryption level available and enable the organization behind a website to present its own verified identity to website visitors.
-EV SSL Certificates offer a stronger guarantee that the owner of the website passed a thorough, and globally standardized, identity verification process defined within the EV guidelines (a set of vetting principles and policies ratified by the CA/Browser forum).
-The Extended Validation identity verification process requires the applicant to prove exclusive rights to use a domain, confirm its legal, operational and physical existence, and prove the entity has authorized the issuance of the Certificate.
+These sites have what's called an Extended Validation SSL Certificate (EV SSL).
+It is the highest class of SSL available and provides the strongest encryption level.
+The organization can present its own verified identity to visitors.
+An EV certificate is a stronger guarantee to users that the application has passed a more thorough identification process and abides by standards set by the CA forum.

 ## Switching from HTTP to HTTPS